-Chanterelle mushrooms are a wonderful mushroom to add to your diet should you come across some in the wild, on the shelf or at your local market.
+Chanterelle mushrooms are a wonderful mushroom to add to your diet.
+Should you come across some in the wild, on the shelf or at your local market, grab them!

-Not only are they fantastic in cooking, offering a somewhat mild peppery flavor and fruity aroma (often compared to apricots), they are also packed full of nutrients, including B vitamins, vitamin D, riboflavin, niacin, thiamine and minerals such as potassium, copper, zinc and selenium.
+Not only are they fantastic in cooking, offering a somewhat mild peppery flavor and fruity aroma (often compared to apricots), they are also packed full of nutrients.
+These include B vitamins, vitamin D, riboflavin, niacin, thiamine and minerals such as potassium, copper, zinc and selenium.

-They can also be a great substitute for meat due to their firm texture, making them a fantastic option for a multitude of vegetarian and vegan dishes.
+They can also be a great substitute for meat due to their firm texture.
+This makes them a fantastic option for a multitude of vegetarian and vegan dishes.